Open-EO/openeo-python-client/docs/best_practices.rst

 This is a collection of guidelines regarding best practices, coding style and usage patterns for the openEO Python Client Library.

-It is in the first place a recommendation aimed internally at openEO developers to give code examples, demo's, documentation and tutorials a **consistent** look and feel and to promote software engineering best practices.
+It is in the first place an internal recommendation for openEO *developers* to give documentation, code examples, demo's and tutorials a *consistent* look and feel, following common software engineering best practices.
-Secondly, the wider audience of openEO users is also invited to pick up a couple of tips and principles to improve their own code and scripts.
+Secondly, the wider audience of openEO *users* is also invited to pick up a couple of tips and principles to improve their own code and scripts.

 Background and inspiration
 ---------------------------

-While one could argue that coding style is an arbitrary, somewhat personal choice, there are technical and practical reasons to prefer certain rules.
+While some people consider coding style a personal choice or even irrelevant, there are various reasons to settle on certain conventions.
-For example, as version control tools like git get more widespread, it is beneficial to adopt a coding style that optimizes the *signal/noise ratio* of code diffs and history, and minimizes the risk on merge conflicts.
+Just the fact alone of following conventions lowers the bar to get faster to the important details in someone else's code.
-Likewise, while desktop monitors have plenty of space nowadays, you still avoid long source code lines because your code might still be viewed in a constrained viewport, widget or device.
+Apart from taste, there are also technical reasons to pick certain rules to *streamline the programming workflow*, not only for humans, but also supporting tools (e.g. minimize risk on merge conflicts).

-For the Python language, which, by design, already has a strong focus on readability, there is already a strong foundation of code style recommendations like
+While the Python language already has a strong focus on readability by design, the Python community is strongly gravitating to even more strict conventions:

 - `pep8 <https://peps.python.org/pep-0008/>`_: the mother of all Python code style guides
-- `black <https://black.readthedocs.io/en/stable/>`_: an opinionated code formatting tool that gets more and more traction in high profile projects and packages.
+- `black <https://black.readthedocs.io/en/stable/>`_: an opinionated code formatting tool that gets more and more traction in popular, high profile projects.

-This openEO oriented style guide will highlight recommendations from these sources and iterate on them in the context of openEO usage patterns.
+This openEO oriented style guide will highlight and build on these recommendations.

 General code style recommendations